 Characteristics

-To understand the purpose and scope of included systematic reviews, we will extract the following characteristics from each:
+To understand the purpose and scope of included systematic reviews, we extracted the following characteristics from each:

-The aim of each systematic review and the primary research question each review seeks to ask
+The aim of each systematic review and the primary research question each review seeks to ask.

-Whether the review only included animal studies, or also included clinical or in vitro studies
+Whether the review only included animal studies, or also included clinical or in vitro studies.

-Which animal models the review included
+Which animal models the review included.

-The total number of studies included in the systematic review
+The total number of studies included in the systematic review.

-The total number of studies investigating relevant animal models
+The total number of studies investigating relevant animal models.

 Reporting quality

 There are two broad approaches to evaluating the quality of systematic reviews: addressing the completeness of reporting or assessing the risks of bias arising from the approaches which were taken.
 Precise evaluation of the second requires completeness of the first, so these are overlapping but distinct.

-Here we will assess the completeness of reporting (reporting quality) of each included systematic review using the 46-point checklist developed by Hunniford et al. (2021).
+Here we assessed the completeness of reporting (reporting quality) of each included systematic review using the 46-point checklist developed by Hunniford et al. (2021).
 The checklist is adapted from the PRISMA guidelines for systematic reviews and is more specific to systematic reviews of animal studies.
 However, the checklist is not currently an official extension to PRISMA.
 Although it is not recommended to use the general PRISMA guidelines to assess in vivo systematic review reporting quality, the adapted checklist for preclinical systematic reviews has been designed for this purpose.
 There are no validated tools for assessing risks of bias in systematic reviews of in vivo research, and we will not conduct a formal assessment of risk of bias.

-The checklist items are written in full in Appendix 2.
+The checklist items are written in full in Appendix 2 and in the Stage 1 Registered Report.

+PROSPERO search

+Additionally, we searched the PROSPERO database to identify the status of ongoing but unpublished preregistered systematic reviews.
+On the 25 September 2023, we searched PROSPERO using the following terms: neurodevelopment OR neurodevelopmental OR autism OR autistic OR ASD OR intellectual disability OR epilepsy.
+We limited tis search to reviews of animal studies for human health protocols.

+Two reviewers (EW and GC) screened each of the search results based on our inclusion criteria, and disagreements were reconciled by a third reviewer (ESS).
+For each relevant review, EW noted the data of registration, expected start date, expected end date, and current stage of the review.
+We had planned to contact authors of PROSPERO registrations to establish if their review has been published, however we did not complete this due to time constraints.
+We did, however, search for published versions of preregistrations labelled “ongoing” in the PROSPERO system.

 Data synthesis

-We will not conduct a meta-analysis.
-However, we will present a descriptive, tabular summary of the bibliographic, characteristics, and reporting quality data extracted from each included systematic review.
-We will score each included systematic review using the PRISMA-Pre checklist and provide a summary table detailing which items of the checklist each review met.
-Additionally, the checklist will allow us to assess which tools are currently being used to conduct systematic reviews in this field, including the tools used to screen studies (Checklist Item 6a), extract numerical data (Checklist Item 17a), and measure study quality or risk of bias (Checklist Item 19).
+We did not conduct a meta-analysis or perform statistical analyses on our data.
+We have presented a descriptive summary of the bibliographic, characteristics, and reporting quality data extracted from each included systematic review.
+We scored each included systematic review using the PRISMA-Pre checklist and have provided summary graphs detailing which items of the checklist each review met.
+Additionally, assessed which tools are currently being used to conduct systematic reviews in this field, including the tools used to screen studies (Checklist Item 6a), extract numerical data (Checklist Item 17a), and measure study quality or risk of bias (Checklist Item 19).